jameslmartin/rust-sandbox/README.md

 ###What needs to be done
 Need to add automation to append thestinger's nightly Rust builds to pacman.conf.
 Currently, this is being done with an unstable shell script (test.sh in the /src folder)
 Next, a `pacman -S community/rust` needs to be issued, followed by a `pacman -Syu` to update all packages.

+###Notes
+You may need to start the instance of Arch-Linux with VirtualBox if you get an error while trying to `vagrant up`.
+You also may have to uncheck USB 2.0 capabilities in the VirtualBox settings.
+Also, you may have to login to the Arch-Linux session with login: `root` and password: `vagrant`